What does it take to start using ONEiO

 There are a few different scenarios, where there will be a need to describe what does it take to start using ONEiO.
 In most cases, there is a need to implement one or more integrations between different systems.
 This need might arise also when an architecture design is going on and ONEiO is included as a component of the overall architecture.

-I want subscribe to ONEiO and be in control of my own integrations
+I want to subscribe to ONEiO and be in control of my own integrations

 This scenario means that ONEiO will be a tool for you to standardise your integrations.
 This means that you have the ownership of the integration, and ultimately you decide how the integration is configured.